nui-ai/mediapipe/BUILDING.md

    + Sometimes manually trashing the built executable is also necessary (at least, encountered consistently, when fiddling to make VLOG work under ABSL to no avail in our new module same as it does for mediapipe's original modules; don't try again).
    + This does not clear the wheel installed binary of mediapipe which `pip install .` installs into the active python environment! only `pip uninstall mediapipe` does that!
    + This does not uninstall the mediapipe python package (only a `pip uninstall mediapipe` does;  `pip uninstall` caused the known issue described below, but after recent changes no longer does).

-8. above we dealt with one example C++ main which runs the hands pipeline. but there are three C++ example mains which build and use the hand tracking pipeline, all of which run it over an input video.
-   + their build commands and run commands are originally described in [their shared build file](mediapipe/examples/desktop/hand_tracking/BUILD)
-   + they are named very non-descriptively:
-    + `hand_tracking_cpu`: applies the hands pipeline to an input video file, and writes a video file with the pipeline's results drawn on it. this is the one we used above.
-    + `hand_tracking_tflite`: applies the hands pipeline to an input video file, and writes a video file with the pipeline's results drawn on it. and shows each image with its results drawn on it, in an OpenCV window as it goes.
-    + `hand_tracking_gpu`: applies the hands pipeline to an input video file, and writes a video file with the pipeline's results drawn on it. and shows each image with its results drawn on it, in an OpenCV window as it goes.
-Uses GPU for inference.
-    + the naming could not be more awkwardly non-descriptive, but now you have the mapping for what each does.
-    + all defined as said in the same build file.
-    + if you want to only build the hands pipeline (yes, a mediapipe graph should be built, not only fed as a pbtxt file to C++ code running it) you can build the bottom line target of the three, which you find in the `deps` field of their build definitions in the said build file.

 # ⚠️ Obsolete: Build Known Issue ⚠️
 Sometimes you get this error from python, or a similar one from C++ mains: